 Early detection serves as one of the most important tools in the fight against breast cancer.
-That’s why we offer an extensive list of screenings and services.
-Utilizing the latest technology, our goal is to detect any signs of concern as early as possible.
-We know waiting for important results can be stressful, which is why in most instances patients receive their results on the day of their visit.
+That’s why we offer an extensive list of screenings and services, with a goal of detecting any signs of concern as early as possible.
+We understand that waiting for important results can be stressful, which is why in most instances, patients receive their results on the day of their visit.

 Ultrasounds use a hand-held transducer, or camera, to take pictures using sound waves.
 They’re best used to take a closer look at a specific area of concern.
 Ultrasounds can help determine if a lump or mass is fluid-filled or solid.
 It is also used to help see abnormalities during a biopsy.